tgillus/pack-it/README.md

 ### Clean Up

-Run the following in the root of the project to remove `tmpDir` and `artifactDir`:
+Run the following in the root of the project to remove the .pack-it and `artifactDir` directories:

 ```bash
 npx pack-it clean